 - Ford will start manufacturing ventilators (in partnership with GE) by 20th April 2020 and target to manufacture 1,500 units in April , 12,000 units by May end and 50,000 units by July.

 - Tesla is also examining how to help manufacture ventilators(with the help of Medtronic) and has even bought ~1,250 ventilators from China on an immediate basis

 The outbreak in the Europe seems to be uncontrollable and this has led serious shortage of ventilators and ventilator shortage has forced the doctors to prioritise the patients to be saved.
 National Health Service (NHS) from UK has an access to about 12,000 ventilators and have requested for at least another 30,000 of these to support the patients.
 Various European engineering companies like Thales (France), GKN (UK), Renishaw (UK) and Airbus led by Meggitt have started working towards manufacturing ventilators.

-China one of the largest economy in the world and is home for manufacturing plants of many automakers in the world.
+China , world`s second biggest economy is home for manufacturing plants of many automakers in the world.
 The worst hit region in the world China has started the production of these ventilators.
 They have already supplied 14,000 of non- invasive ventilators and 2,900 invasive ones to the Hubei region where the pandemic is said to be broke out.